-5.7 Withdrawal-emergent Hyperpyrexia and Confusion
+5.7 Withdrawal-Emergent Hyperpyrexia and Confusion

-A symptom complex resembling the neuroleptic malignant syndrome (characterized by elevated temperature, muscular rigidity, altered consciousness, and autonomic instability), with no other obvious etiology, has been reported in association with rapid dose reduction, withdrawal of, or changes in dopaminergic therapy.
-Therefore, it is recommended that the dose be tapered at the end of treatment with REQUIP for Parkinson's disease as a prophylactic measure [see Dosage and Administration (2.2)].
+A symptom complex resembling the neuroleptic malignant syndrome (characterized by elevated temperature, muscular rigidity, altered consciousness, and autonomic instability), with no other obvious etiology, has been reported in association with rapid dose reduction of, withdrawal of, or changes in, dopaminergic therapy.
+It is recommended that the dose be tapered at the end of treatment with REQUIP as a prophylactic measure [see Dosage and Administration (2.2, 2.3)].